scarf-sh/scarf-js/README.md

 your packages are installed and by which companies.
 Scarf aims to help support open-source developers fund their work when used commercially.

+### Features

+- No dependencies
+- Fully transparent to the user.
+Don't silently log to someone that hasn't explictly given permission to do so.
+- Never interrupts your package installation.
+Logging is done on a best effort basis.

 ### Installing

 You'll first need to create a library entry on [Scarf](https://scarf.sh).
 Once